-Usually a vapor phase consists of a phase with two different substances at room temperature, whereas a gas phase consists of a single substance at a defined thermodynamic range, at a particular room temperature.
+Usually, a vapour phase consists of a phase with two different substances at room temperature, whereas a gas phase consists of a single substance at a defined thermodynamic range, at room temperature.
 Thus, this is defined as the key differences between Vapor and Gas.
 You can find the major differences in the table below.

 |Difference between Vapor and Gas|